MakUrSpace/hyperspace/hyperspace/README.md

 Name for the bounty.
 This must be a unique string among active bounties.

-## Benefactor
+## Recipient

 Name of the entity to receive the described good

 ## Contact

-Email address at which to contact the Benefactor
+Email address at which to contact the Recipient

 ## TemplateProject